 (As the author of this chocolate cookbook, my eyes always light up when somebody else starts a conversation with me about chocolate!)

-My neighbor explained that her young daughter loved chocolate treats, especially sweet store-bought pudding cups and fudgsicles… But as a personal trainer, she didn’t like their ingredient lists and wanted healthier alternatives for her little girl!
+My neighbor explained that her young daughter loved chocolate treats, especially sweet store-bought pudding cups and fudgsicles… But as a personal trainer, she often wanted homemade or healthier alternatives for her little girl.

-I offered to text her links to my one-bowl brownie and flourless brownie recipes, and she looked relieved when I explained neither included any refined flour or sugar.
+I offered to text her links to my one-bowl brownie recipe and flourless brownie recipe, and she looked excited when I explained neither included any refined flour or refined sugar.
 After waving good-bye to her daughter, slowly riding past the houses on her tricycle, I headed inside to find my phone.

-So when I baked a batch of these Healthy Double Chocolate Bran Muffins, I immediately knew the girl I wanted to give them to!
-They’re supremely tender and moist, full of melty chocolate chips and rich chocolate flavor, but just 128 calories with no refined flour or sugar!
+So when I baked a batch of these healthy double chocolate bran muffins, I immediately knew the girl with whom I wanted to share them!
+They’re supremely tender and moist, full of chocolate chips and rich chocolate flavor, and also simple to make.

 And yes… Judging by my sweet little neighbor girl’s reaction of, “Mmmm!
 I like it!” after her first bite, they’re totally kid-approved!